Importance of Health Insurance Cover During Pregnancy read

 - Consultation charges

 - Regular general check-ups

 - Pre-existing diseases

 Premium of pregnancy insurance

 The premium in the case of maternity insurance is higher than any other insurance policy.
 It is because of the high risk and full compensation factor associated with maternity insurance.

 These are some of the conditions covered under the pregnancy insurance policy.
 You must read and understand the policy terms thoroughly before buying a maternity policy to enjoy full benefits.

 This is one of the essential elements to consider while buying insurance for pregnant women.
-Usually, the waiting period, the time before which no claim can policy and benefits redeemed, ranges from 2-6 years.
-However, in the case of a group insurance policy, the maternity cover waiting period is not more than 9 months, depending on whether the provider has opted to add maternity to the group plan or not.
+Usually, the waiting period, the time before which no claim can be made, and no policy benefits be redeemed, ranges from 2-6 years.
+However, in the case of a group insurance policy, the maternity cover waiting period is not more than nine months, depending on whether the provider has opted to add maternity to the group plan or not.